How to add a shareholder to a limited company in EstoniaWhatsApp

 Why was it so tricky to transfer shares for an Estonian company?

 Estonia is proud to be a digital nation where 99% of government services are online and everyone has a digital ID that can be used for authenticating themselves and signing legal agreements online.
-However, there are some big decisions that must still be done offline.
+However, some big decisions must still be made offline.
 That covers getting married, getting divorced, buying property, selling property, buying company shares, and selling company shares.

 However, there are already four alternative options you can consider for adding a new shareholder to a limited company.